Tubutama

-Tubutama is a town in Tubutama Municipality, in the north-west of the Mexican state of Sonora.
+Tubutama is a town in the north-west of the Mexican state of Sonora.
+It serves as the seat for the surrounding municipality of the same name.

+The municipal area is 1351.60 km2, and the population was 1,798 in 2005.
+The main economic activities are cattle raising (11,000 head in 2005) and subsistence farming.

 Eusebio Kino, SJ, founded Mission San Pedro y San Pablo del Tubutama in 1691.
 Tubutama was the headquarters of religious administration for the entire Pimería Alta during much of the Jesuit and Franciscan period of Spanish colonial rule.

-The municipal area is 1351.60 km2, and the population was 1,798 in 2005.
-The main economic activities are cattle raising (11,000 head in 2005) and subsistence farming.